XxUnkn0wnxX/autoshift/Readme.md

 `autoshift` tries to prevent being blocked when it redeems too many keys at once.

+> **Rate-limit pacing:** The tool waits 60 seconds between attempts after SHiFT signals a slowdown.
+You can change this by setting the `SLEEP_TIMER` environment variable (value in seconds) before running `auto.py`.

 You can choose to only redeem mods/skins etc, only golden keys or both.
 There is also a limit parameter so you don't waste your keys (there is a limit on how many bl2 keys your account can hold for example).

 ## Installation